About

 How It's Built

 This is a fully static site — no server, no database, no JavaScript frameworks fighting for your CPU.
 Just HTML, CSS, and a few Svelte islands for search and filtering.
+The same person who built enrichment pipelines for their unread books also went to great lengths to avoid a server bill.

 Astro Static site generator